mathspace/terraform-aws-fargate-task/README.md

 Use [run_fargate_task.sh](run_fargate_task.sh) to run Fargate tasks manually.

-## Known issues

-- AWS Fargate may sometimes fail to submit the final seconds of logs to CloudWatch Logs when a task ends.
-See workaround: https://stackoverflow.com/a/55359669

 ## Inputs

 | Name                 | Description                                                                                                   |  Type  | Default | Required |